imguru95/BookstoreLLM/README.md

 # Bookstore Software Application
 Welcome to the Bookstore Software Application!
 This application is designed to provide users with a user-friendly platform for accessing curated book recommendations across various genres.
-In the digital age, finding relevant book recommendations can be challenging, and this app aims to address that by offering a seamless experience.
+In the digital age, finding relevant book recommendations can be challenging, and this app aims to address that by offering a seamless experience by using the power of GenAI(Open AI's gpt-3.5-turbo model)

 ## Features
 1. Genre-specific Recommendations: Explore top books across different genres to discover new and exciting reads.